 Best Educational Consultant helping families find answers to educational placement questions.
-Dr. Bishop helps rising high school students find the best college, and LD or behaviorally challenged students find the best educational placements in Florida.
-Dr. Bishop also specializes in preparing students for academically gifted programs.Learn More
+Dr. Bishop connects students with unique needs to best suited colleges, and assists learning or behaviorally challenged students find top rated programs in Florida.
+Dr. Bishop also helps prepare students for academically gifted programs.Learn More

 Program selection and admission services are available for a variety of schools in Florida that focus on gifted education or college preparation, in addition to matching services for struggling students with ADHD, behavioral or learning issues.
 Dr. Bishop can assist with ensuring your child’s academic performance matches requirements for the best educational environment.